sarahtaji/cse15l-lab-reports/lab1.md

 After using the command, the resulting output showed an error because 'ls' can't be used with a file as an argument; it only works with directories.
 Additionally, the file doesn't contain any content, so there was nothing for it to output.

-## cat - Concatenate
+## 'cat' - Concatenate

 - Example 1: Using 'cat' with no argument

 ![image](cat1.png)

-When using the command without an argument, it doesn't output anything because 'cat' is used for concatenate and display the content of one or more files.
+When using the cat command without an argument, it appears as if it doesn't output anything.
+However, in this mode, 'cat' waits for input from the input.
+Anything you type will be echoed back to the standard output once you hit enter.
+This behavior continues until you send an end-of-file signal (Ctrl+D) to exit.
+The primary function of 'cat' is to concatenate and display the content of one or more files.
 It's a versatile command that can be used to read, create, and manipulate files.
 When you use 'cat' followed by a file name, it displays the contents of that file in the terminal.
+So, when you run 'cat' with no arguments, it's actually reading from standard input and writing to standard output.

 - Example 2: Using 'cat' with a path to a directory as an argument